Pnbcris/ModuMic/JOURNAL.md

 ---
-title: "Your Project Name"
+title: "ModuMic"
-author: "Your name (name or slack username)"
+author: "Cristian Hernandez"
-description: "Describe your project in a short sentence!"
+description: "ModuMic is a customizable microphone with swappable heads and multiple connectivity options, designed for flexible recording and user-friendly control."
-created_at: "2024-03-20"
+created_at: "2025-05-24"
 ---